-Navratri 2020 festivities have commenced in full swing.
-Navratri is known to be one of the biggest Hindu festivals, which also mark the beginning of string of festivities including Dussehra and Diwali.
-With this the devotees of Goddess Durga have started their nine-day Sharad Navratri fasting ritual as well.
-While some devotees may observe a fast for all the nine days or choose to keep it in pairs- either on the first and the last day or last two days.
-There are certain fasting dos and don'ts that people are required to follow when it comes your daily diet.
-For instance, you can include vrat ingredients like samak ke chawal, singhare ka atta, kuttu ka atta, fruits and some vegetables in your diet during fasting.
+Navratri 2021 festivities have commenced in full swing.
+Navratri is known to be one of the biggest Hindu festivals, which also mark the beginning of a string of festivities including Dussehra and Diwali.
+With this, the devotees of Goddess Durga have started their nine-day Sharad Navratri fasting ritual as well.
+While some devotees may observe a fast for all nine days or choose to keep it in pairs- either on the first and the last day or the last two days.
+There are certain fasting dos and don'ts that people are required to follow when it comes to your daily diet.
+For instance, you can include vrat ingredients like samak ke chawal, singhare ka atta, kuttu ka atta, fruits, and some vegetables in your diet during fasting.
 However, a lot of us may be confused about what kind of vegetables can be consumed during the fast and the ones that should be avoided.
 While it may depend on the rituals and fasting practices followed by different households and regions, there are some vegetables that are strictly avoided during the Navratri fast.
 What vegetables should be avoided and which ones can you consume during these fasts?
 We have all the answers for you.

 We also asked Culinary Expert and Food Blogger, Chef Reetu Uday Kugaji, to throw some light on the same, "Our goal as spiritual seekers should be to understand our true identity.
 Besides what we do i.e. karma, food also plays a major role in helping us attain this goal because we are what we eat.
 The Bhagvad Gita and Vedic Scriptures have categorized foods under Sattvic, Rajasic and Tamasic categories and only those vegetables that are sattvik in nature should be consumed during Navratri fasts."